• Skip to primary navigation

 Classic Stinging Nettle Soup

 Stinging nettles are one of the finest wild greens you can use to make soup, and there's plenty of recipes out there.
-Some are good, some are ok.
-Most of the ones I've tried have tasted mostly of potatoes.
+Some are good, some are ok but this is my favorite nettle soup recipe of all time.

 Classic Stinging Nettle Soup